Free Trial

 The choice to hold off on a rate cut will almost certainly result in further conflict between the Fed and White House, as Trump has repeatedly demanded that the central bank reduce borrowing costs as part of his effort to assert control over one of the few remaining independent federal agencies.

 Trump argues that because the U.S. economy is doing well, rates should be lowered.
-But unlike a blue-chip company that usually pays lower rates than a troubled start-up, the Fed adjusts rates to either slow or speed growth, and would be more likely to keep them high if the economy is strong to prevent an inflationary outbreak.
+But unlike a blue-chip company that usually pays lower rates than a troubled startup, it's different for an entire economy.
+The Fed adjusts rates to either slow or speed growth, and would be more likely to keep them high if the economy is strong to prevent an inflationary outbreak.

 Earlier Wednesday, the government said the economy expanded at a healthy 3% annual rate in the second quarter, though that figure followed a negative reading for the first three months of the year, when the economy shrank 0.5% at an annual rate.
 Most economists averaged the two figures to get a growth rate of about 1.2% for the first half of this year.

-Some of the disagreement likely reflects jockeying to replace Powell, whose term ends in May 2026.
+The dissents from Waller and Bowman likely reflect jockeying to replace Powell, whose term ends in May 2026.
 Waller in particular has been mentioned as a potential future Fed chair.

 Bowman, meanwhile, last dissented in September 2024, when the Fed cut its key rate by a half-point.
 She said she preferred a quarter point cut instead, and cited the fact that inflation was still above 2.5% as a reason for caution.

-Waller also said earlier this month that he favored cutting rates, but for very different reasons than Trump has cited: Waller thinks that growth and hiring are slowing, and that the Fed should reduce borrowing costs to forestall a weaker economy and a rise in unemployment.
+Waller said earlier this month that he favored cutting rates, but for very different reasons than Trump has cited: Waller thinks that growth and hiring are slowing, and that the Fed should reduce borrowing costs to forestall a rise in unemployment.

-There are other camps on the Fed’s 19-member rate-setting committee (only 12 of the 19 actually vote on rate decisions).
-In June, seven members signaled that they supported leaving rates unchanged through the end of this year, while two suggested they preferred a single rate cut this year.
+There are other camps on the Fed’s 19-member rate-setting committee — only 12 of the 19 actually vote on rate decisions.
+In June, seven members signaled that they supported leaving rates unchanged through the end of this year, while two suggested they preferred a single rate cut.
 The other half supported more reductions, with eight officials backing two cuts, and two — widely thought to be Waller and Bowman — supporting three reductions.

 Overall, the committee’s quarterly forecasts in June suggested the Fed would cut twice this year.
-There are only three more Fed policy meetings — in September, October, and December — and some economists forecast that a cut will occur in September.
-Wall Street investors also expect cuts in September and December, according to futures pricing.
+There are only three more Fed policy meetings — in September, October, and December.

 When the Fed cuts its rate, it often — but not always — results in lower borrowing costs for mortgages, auto loans and credit cards.